 4. Massive Fan Appeal

 It has become one of the hottest tickets in golf with more than 200,000 spectators jamming the fairways for the week.
-Golf Channel treats it like a major with its “Live from THE PLAYERS” show and its major-like coverage on Morning Drive.
+Golf Channel treats it like a major with its “Live from THE PLAYERS” show and its major-like coverage on Golf Today.
 Plus NBC has more than five hours of coverage on both Saturday and Sunday.

 5. It Already Has a Major Feel